herbert-50/SSE-One/doc/manual.md

 ![](KEY-SEQ.jpg)

-KEY-SEQ stands for Keyboard-Sequences.
+KEY-SEQ stands for Keyboard-Sequencer.
 Sequences can be entered with a MIDI keyboard and the same keyboard can also be used to control the sequences.
 This means you can start

 - playing a sequence